ChrisSantosLang/redscience/docs/source/usecases.rst

 An alternative approach--a way to escape dogma--is to test alternative social designs via simulations before deploying them in real-life.
-When the most :doc:`comprehensive Olympics <tournament>` in redscience is sufficiently comprehensive and its top non-human players are sufficiently skilled, the alternative approach will already have been completed for you and you would simply build real-world teams that match the team-sizes, personality ratios, curriculum ratios, and collaboration techniques of redscience champions.
+To the extent that the most :doc:`comprehensive Olympics <tournament>` in redscience is sufficiently comprehensive and its most skilled non-human players are sufficiently skilled, the alternative approach has been completed already, so you would simply build real-world teams that match the team-sizes, personality ratios, curriculum ratios, and collaboration techniques of redscience champions.

-If scripture were a guide for social engineering, platforms like redscience would be its replacement, but, unlike scripture, redscience needn't identify with any particular religion and it offers those who question its wisdom a procedure to challenge that wisdom.
-For example, if the top non-human champion were a team that included an extreme personality that social engineers hesitated to include in real-world teams (e.g. as some social engineers have hestitated to include "feminine" personalities in certain leadership teams), the engineers could challenge the wisdom of including that personality as follows:
+If scripture were a collection of best-practices for social engineering, then platforms like redscience would replace scripture, but, unlike scripture, redscience needn't identify with any particular religion and it offers those who question its wisdom a procedure to challenge that wisdom.
+For example, if the top non-human champion were a team that included an extreme personality which social engineers hesitated to include in real-world teams (e.g. as some social engineers have hestitated to include "feminine" personalities in certain leadership teams), the engineers could challenge the wisdom of including that personality as follows:

 #. :doc:`Clone <playerfactory>` the top team to create a new one, and make the
    objectionable personality less extreme in the cloned member.